Are you approaching retirement?

 When are the workshops conducted:

-- These complimentary 2-part workshops are conducted in a group setting at Hale School and are run twice per year.
+• These complimentary 2-part workshops are conducted in a group setting at Hale School and are repeated twice per year.

-- Each workshop series consists of two separate sessions: starting with a full one-day workshop, followed six weeks later with a half-day workshop.
+• Each workshop series consists of two separate sessions: starting with a full one-day workshop, followed three weeks later with a half-day workshop.

-Click here to register to attend Workshop Sunday 15 June.
+Click here to register to attend the second workshop series held in August.

 ABOUT OUR PRESENTER